Crib Safety Standards: What Parents Need to Know in the United States

 This page explains general crib safety standards, not product-specific instructions for your exact crib model.

-Here’s the decision in plain language: a crib meets current crib safety standards only when it is a compliant, post-2011 crib, it is not recalled, and it is complete and intact with no missing parts.
+Here’s the decision in plain language: a crib meets current federal requirements only when it is a compliant, post-2011 model, it is not recalled, and it is complete and intact with no missing parts.

 Crib safety standards are not a “vibe.”
 They are a pass/fail line.